Hubble-Labs/Carbon-Calculator-App/README.md

 - https://github.com/NMF-earth/nmf-app

 ### Env:
+We use `node` as the runtime, `npm` is its package manager and `nvm` is a node version manager.
+Install `node` and `npm` using nvm.
+We will be using LTS software only.
+Install npm `node install npm` and nvm with `node install nvm`.

+#### Required Packages:
 - `node 16.16.0`
 - `npm 8.11.0`
 - `nvm 0.37.2`

-We use `node` as the runtime, `npm` is its package manager and `nvm` is a node version manager.
-You can install node from https://nodejs.org/en/.
-We will be using LTS software only.
-Install npm `node install npm` and nvm with `node install nvm`.
+#### Instructions:
+- Go to https://nodejs.org/en/ and install node v16.16.0 LTS.
+- Run `node -v` to confirm you have the right version.
+- Run `npm -v` to confirm it also has the npm package.
+- Run `npm install nvm`.
+- If you followed these instructions correctly you shouldn't need to use nvm unless you already have another version of node installed.

 ## Getting Started with Create React App